-Simmons' Gender-Based Misconduct Policy is based upon effective consent.
+Simmons' Sexual Harassment Policy is based upon effective consent.
 Consent to engage in sexual activity must be given knowingly, voluntarily, and affirmatively.
 Consent must exist from the beginning to end of each instance of sexual activity and for each form of sexual contact.
 Past sexual activity does not constitute consent for future acts.
-For more on consent, refer to the University's Gender-Based Misconduct Policy (simmons.edu/your-simmons/commitment-inclusivity/title-ix/gender-based-misconduct-policy).
+For more on consent, refer to the University's Sexual Harassment Policy (simmons.edu/sites/default/files/2021-08/Simmons-University-Sexual-Harassment-Policy.pdf).